SilvijaProzinger/hangman-game/README.md

 # Hang the wise man - A Hangman game web app

 This is Hang the wise man, a clone of popular hangman game.
-The goal of this game is to guess a quote by a famous person as soon as possible with least possible errors, else the player gets "hanged".
-This web app was made with React using `create-react-app`, `axios` for HTTP requests and `redux toolkit` for state management.
+The goal of this game is to guess a quote by a famous person as soon as possible with least possible errors, or else the player gets "hanged".
+This web app was created with React using `create-react-app`, `axios` for HTTP requests, and `redux toolkit` for state management.

 ## Rules